Interactive Drug Analysis Profiles

 The MHRA is pleased to launch interactive Drug Analysis Profiles (iDAPs) on the Yellow Card website.
 These replace Drug Analysis Prints, which were previously available on the MHRA website. iDAPs are provided for all licensed drugs for which we have received reports of suspected adverse reactions.

-Each iDAP contains complete data for all spontaneous suspected adverse drug reactions, or side effects, which have been reported on that drug substance to the MHRA, via the Yellow Card Scheme from healthcare professionals and members of the public.
+Each iDAP contains complete data for all spontaneous suspected adverse drug reactions, or side effects, which have been reported on that drug substance to the MHRA, via the Yellow Card scheme from healthcare professionals and members of the public.
 They also include reports from pharmaceutical companies.
+Information regarding suspected adverse reactions to vaccines is not currently available via the iDAPs but is available upon request.

 iDAPs enable you to interact with the data so you can understand more about the types of reactions that have been reported, and at a high level about who experienced the side effects.